edunham/garden/README.txt

+2019-10-19: 6 mini succulents from farmers market.
+Allegedly all ok to leave outdoors.
+2019-10-18: NZ spinach in pot on windowsill.
+Seed has sprouted ~1" of stem, seed casing still present where leaves ought to end up.
 2019-10-17: Egyptian walking onions.
 Planted 4 in box on porch, 1 in kitchen garden bed with sage and thyme, 2 in lettuce bed of aspagus garden, 1 in asparagus garden corner, 2 among hops in L bed.
 2019-10-17: Bunching onions.
 Added a layer of sand, 3 plants thriving in center pot (he shi ko) & 2 in pot nearest clothesline (red welsh)
 2019-10-09: 9 pots in living room.
 NZ spinach, yeti nasturtium, 2x snot yam, european liquorice, english yew.
 Soaking moringa, canary island date palm, giant nepal banana.